pachyderm/docs/content/2.3.x/enterprise/auth/enterprise-server/setup.md

 3. Register your newly created or existing Pachyderm clusters with your enterprise server.
 4. Optional: Enable Auth on each cluster.

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **embedded proxy** allowing your nterprise server to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy your enterprise server with a Proxy, check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/) as they alter the instructions below.
+{{% /notice %}}

 ## 1 - Deploy An Enterprise Server
 Deploying and configuring an enterprise server can be done in one of two flavors: